Striveworks/valor/docs/technical_concepts.md

 ## Model

-`velour` has the notion of a model that stores inferences of a machine learning model; `velour` does not need access to the model itself to evaluate, it just needs the predictions to be sent to it.
+Velour has the notion of a model that stores inferences of a machine learning model; Velour does not need access to the model itself to evaluate, it just needs the predictions to be sent to it.

 ## Evaluation